wlonk/arcadia/vingt-et-un.md

 understatement, a calm matter-of-fact aspect to describing magic.
 To paraphrase Mark Twain, do not "glance around from face to face, collecting applause".
 This is what Gabriel García Márquez describes as speaking "with a brick face".
-You are simply observing these wondrous things, but not being awes by them.
+You are simply observing these wondrous things, but not being awed by them.
 Conversely, if you want the game to feel more like a Gothic novel, do just the
 opposite: make it clear how overcome you are by what you are describing.